 Anti-Poverty Week is a week where all Australians are encouraged to organise or take part in an activity aiming to highlight or overcome issues of poverty and hardship here in Australia or overseas.
-It was established in Australia as an expansion of the UN's annual International Anti-Poverty Day on October 17.

 Watch this short animation from the Parliament of Victoria to understand how laws are made.